What is aerobic exercise?

 The more fit you are, the better your body can function and the more stresses it can withstand.
-This is especially important as you get older.
 You will also look and feel better.

 Do I have to go to special classes to learn aerobic exercise?

 Any regular, moderate activity, such as three 10-minute walks a day, reduces your risk of death from heart disease.
-Special classes are not necessary, but they can be lots of fun.
+You do not need to take special classes, but they can be lots of fun.
 They can be a good way to get started if you've never done much exercise before, if you don't really like exercise, or if you prefer group activities.

 Aerobics classes combine exercises that help you stretch, burn fat, and build muscles.
-These exercises are often performed to music, like dancing.
+These exercises are often done to music, so that it feels like dancing.
 You will learn how to stretch your muscles before and after exercising and how to warm up before your workout and cool down afterward.

-Daily walking is the most practical exercise for many people.
+Daily walking is a great way to exercise for many people.
 You don't need a special place, special equipment, or special clothes.
 You don't need an instructor or group leader.
 Start slowly.
 Work up to at least a mile a day.
 Walk as far and as fast as is comfortable for you.
 The more fit you become, the more you will enjoy your exercise.

 What about target heart rates?